Goitrogen ClaritySeptember 25, 2014

 Dr. Alan Christianson here.
 Have you ever heard that line “your results may vary”.
-You know it is true in a lot of things.
+You know it is true for a lot of things.
 You know it is really true when it comes to your diet and your health.
-Just the other day I was talking to a women about a fascinating story.
+Just the other day I was talking to a woman about a fascinating story.

 We looked at a gene of hers, called the APOE gene.
 I am going to tell you guys about that.
 Turns out the diet was not a good fit.
 It was for her husband and it is for many people but it was not for her.
 Over the course of a month being on a diet that is a better fit for this gene we saw her drop weight.
-Her cholesterol go down and her liver function improve over the course of a month.
+Her cholesterol goes down and her liver function improves over the course of a month.
 So what the heck is this?
-Its how different people are really.
+It’s how different people are really.